PraveshMoelchand/gdse-in-practice/_posts/2020-05-24-daily-standup-importance.md

  is hard, and information transfer is simply lower[^romein].
 Yes, of course you could do a video meeting, but nothing beats a good old meeting in person.

-Unmotivated team members and misunderstanding lead to deadlines not being made.
+Unmotivated team members and misunderstandings lead to deadlines not being made.
 This is where the daily standups come into play.

 ### The goals of a daily standup